 Blacklisted in Thailand

+Thai EmbassyBlacklisted in Thailand?
 There a new rules for 2016 which Thai Immigration is bringing out.
-This has now bee listed in The Nation newspaper as to how the new overstay rules in Thailand will work.
+This has now been listed in The Nation newspaper as to how the new overstay rules in Thailand will work.
 You can read it here.

 Visa Extension in Thailand